OpenSilver/OpenSilver.Documentation/documentation/general/overview.md

 In practice some compilation errors are expected, since OpenSilver currently supports a (fairly large) subset of Silverlight functionality.
 Particularly in the area of third-party libraries, some manual work may be required if a particular library is not yet supported.

 Userware, the company behind the open-source OpenSilver project, is currently working on compatibility with third-party components and has already successfully implemented many components of the Telerik UI suite.
-Userware has also be able to reach a good level of support for RIA Services, PRISM, MEF, MvvmLight, SharpZipLib, Newtonsoft, and other Silverlight libraries.
+Userware has also been able to reach a good level of support for RIA Services, PRISM, MEF, MvvmLight, SharpZipLib, Newtonsoft, and other Silverlight libraries.

 When a functionality is not available, the developer has several possibilities: bypass it with alternative C# or VB.Net code and XAML, use a .NET Standard library which provides equivalent functionality, [develop it in JavaScript](javascript-interop-and-libraries.md), or [import an existing JavaScript library](javascript-interop-and-libraries.md#how-to-import-javascript-libraries).